Is Confronting Your Husband’s Affair Partner a Good Idea?

 That’s all well and good.

-While it’s sometimes a bad idea, in most cases, it’s not the end of the world if you confront your husband’s affair partner.
+While it’s often a bad idea, in most cases, it’s not necessarily the end of the world if you confront your husband’s affair partner.
+But why take the risk?

-Hopefully, you’ve learned something about yourself in the process.
-One of the things that I’ve noticed is that for most hurt wives that I’ve worked with, the affair partner seems less formidable and daunting after meeting them.
+But if you did, hopefully, you’ve learned something about yourself in the process.
+One of the things that I’ve noticed is that the affair partner seems less formidable and daunting after meeting them for some hurt wives that I’ve worked with.